-NHS England - Transformation Directorate
+Transformation Directorate

 Secure Data Environments (SDEs)

-We know from the Covid-19 pandemic that data saves lives.
+We know that data saves lives.

 Data helps our doctors and nurses to make better decisions in delivering care and helps our researchers to discover life-changing new treatments.
-Our recent strategy set out how we use data more effectively and save even more lives by making the NHS more data driven.
+Our recent strategy set out how we can use data more effectively and save even more lives by making the NHS more data driven.

 What is NHS data?